Nenrikido/KidoScript/README.md

 - There's no `null`, `undefined` or `None` equivalents are 0 and "" is weakly equal to 0
 - Here's an Hello World ! : `"Hello World !".`
 - There's no real booleans, results of comparison are 1 if `True` and 0 if `False`
+- All other characters not in the keys below (basically all characters not enclosed in double quotes) won't be used and will be like commentaries

-- KidoScript isn't yet supporting Floating Values, Value Structures, Unicode and Object Oriented Programmation but that's to go
+- KidoScript isn't yet supporting Floating Values, Value Structures, Unicode and Object Oriented Programmation but that's to go (except for Value Structures 'cause it's already using a big one)
-- Virtual Memories can also be a way to go
+- Virtual Memories can also be a way to go (and a replacement for advanced Value Structures)

 ### Base Keys :